 Worried your child will fall behind?
 LEAP is here to help.

-LEAP is an academic program for students in Grades 3-6 who struggle in school.
+LEAP is an academic program for students who struggle in school.
 Our mission is to be a bridge for students to achieve academic success in the shortest amount of time possible.
 We offer a half day program with very strategic approaches to children who have difficulty with reading, math and writing.
 Our strategies are ideal for students who also have difficulty attending to tasks.

 Some students only need a partial year to be able to perform at or above their peers.
 Imagine that, your child no longer struggling in school, no more nights of experiencing frustration with homework.
 Most of all, your child will feel confident in his abilities and have a greater love for learning.

 Enrollment for 2017-18 is closing soon. - Make a difference in your child's life!

 2570 106th Street, Suite E, Urbandale, IA.
 See a map of our office here.

 LEAP runs Monday through Friday, 8:30-11:30 from August 16th through May 24th.

 How are you different than other tutoring services?

 Traditional tutors might be part-time students or professionals trained in cookie-cutter approaches.
 Your student deserves better.
 LEAP is always staffed by Learning Specialists, certified, degree-holding teachers who are passionate about child education.
 We take an individualized approach with each student, and tailor the curriculum after your child’s learning style.
 To start, our learning specialists conduct a full evaluation to look for learning deficits.
 We then set goals and benchmarks, and keep careful track of their progress.
 Beyond simply helping review class material, our learning specialists can teach your child to visualize learning, comprehend information, and develop at a deeper level.
 Our mission is to help improve your child’s confidence, learning experience, and of course, their grades.
 For background on the difference between learning specialists and tutors, learn more here.